 I mean, rules are like, arbitrary, you know.
 Made up for people who believe in fairy tales like, you know, like Santa Claus.
 Hey, but not us, right?
 I mean, we know what's important.
 There's a war going on, man.
 A war.
 Ain't that a bitch?

 I just graduated today, man.
 With honors.
 Got my degree in pharmacology.
 I'm licensed.
 Look, if you write me up on this drug charge, I won't be able to practice.
 So what we're talking about here is, is my life.
 The rest of it.

 [...]
 See more »

 Shortly after the credits start there is a short segment with Elmo on the Golf Course outside the castle on the post card See more »

-Licensed by kind permission of the Film & TV Licensing Division, Part of the Universal Music Group See more »
+Licensed by kind permission from the Film & TV Licensing Division, Part of Universal Music Group See more »

 Was this review helpful to you?